The MAS Story

 A bit about Moorhead Aviation Services and how it started.

 In 2016, hangers were going up at the Moorhead Airport.
 Local businessman and aviation enthusiast, Marvin Fletcher, had already built a 12,000 sq. ft. hangar/office and had plans to build another.
 We thought something was missing…an Avionics Shop!
 With nearly 20 years of experience, Ryan Paulson walks through.
 Ryan knows the industry inside and out.
 Marvin and Ryan got together, and Moorhead Aviation Services was born.
 In 2017, we became an FAA Certified Repair Station.
 With our state-of-the-art test equipment, laser wire marker, and CNC router: MAS is here for all your avionics needs, from ICS in a Cub to a CMS in a Gulfstream.

 Meet the Team

 Ryan has been in the avionics field for the majority of his life.
 Before his career in avionics, he actually was in the United States Coast Guard.
 He is knowledgeable in the services we offer here and can answer any question that comes upon him.
 Ryan worked at the Fargo Jet Center for about 5 years before landing the job here at MAS.
 He is our shop manager, so if you have any questions give us a call and he will be on the other side.
-Ryan also enjoys time with his dog, Bear (aka our mascot).

 Bits About the owner